 Since 1993, Homer Alaska has been my home.
 Before designing and building our own house with studio here, we raised our two children in a 20 foot diameter yurt on the property.
 It is a ski to and from the road during long winters and we hauled our water for both home and garden from a nearby spring.
 Now we heat our home/studio and kiln with wood, but enjoy the luxury of hot running water.

-My work has been shown in juried and invitational exhibits here in Alaska at the Anchorage Museum, Bunnell Street Arts Center, Blue.Hollomon Gallery and on the east coast at The Clay Studio and Barrett Street Arts Center.
+My work has been shown in juried and invitational exhibits here in Alaska at the Anchorage Museum, Bunnell Street Arts Center, The Shop: Kachemak Bay Art Space, International Gallery of Contemporary Art, Blue.Hollomon Gallery and on the west and east coasts of the lower 48.